 I learned an important lesson, for my life and my work, from seeing a pair of black swans one day.

 I was looking at a pond and saw two black birds that looked like swans but… I was so struck by the unexpected color.
-I had never heard of a black swan until that day.
+I had never heard of a black swan until that day (living in a region of only white swans).

 They had such an impact on me, even though they were doing nothing but sitting there quietly.
 (Notice quiet and big impact in the same sentence!)

-We need to stop trying to fit in with the white swans (which we are all doing far more than we realize and it’s exhausting).
+We need to stop trying to fit in with what’s expected (which we are all doing far more than we realize and it’s exhausting).
 Instead we can be our unique “black swan” selves in order to have the real impact we are craving.
 And we don’t need to make a lot of noise to be noticed.

 I was once a wallflower and an overly self-conscious “good girl,” but I also craved having a voice and having a positive impact.

-It might sound like a contradiction but you can be a confident introvert.
-Confidence isn’t just for extroverts.
-That’s a myth.
-You don’t have to be talkative to be confident, make a difference, or to live the life you want.
+It’s a myth that confidence is just for extroverts.
+You don’t have to be talkative to be confident, to make a difference, or to live the life you want.
+Actually, humble yet confident is the ideal balance I strive for.
+(Doesn’t “humble yet confident” sound nice?)

-Take a look at the black swans in the photo.
-Quiet, calm, beautiful, striking.
+Take a look at the black swans in the photo above.
+Quiet, calm, beautiful, striking, yet not boastful.
 That’s you too.

 → Saying “yes” when you mean “no”?